theopenlane/entx/history/README.md

 ## Installation

-You can install enthistory by running the following command:
+You can install history by running the following command:

 ```shell
 go get github.com/theopenlane/entx/history@latest
 ```

-In addition to installing enthistory, you need to already have, or create two files (`entc.go` and `generate.go`) - this can be within your `ent` directory, but full instructions can be found in the upstream [godoc](https://pkg.go.dev/entgo.io/ent/entc) documentation.
+In addition to installing history, you need to already have, or create two files (`entc.go` and `generate.go`) - this can be within your `ent` directory, but full instructions can be found in the upstream [godoc](https://pkg.go.dev/entgo.io/ent/entc) documentation.
-The `entc.go` file should reference the ent history plugin via `enthistory.New`, and the options you include for the plugin depend on your desired implementation (see the Configuration section below) but you can use the following example for reference:
+The `entc.go` file should reference the ent history plugin via `history.New`, and the options you include for the plugin depend on your desired implementation (see the Configuration section below) but you can use the following example for reference:

 ```go
 //go:build ignore